Sérgio Conceição

-Sérgio Paulo Marceneiro da Conceição ([ˈsɛɾʒiu kõsɐjˈsɐ̃w]; born 15 November 1974) is a Portuguese professional football manager and former player who mostly played as a right winger.
-He is the current manager of Porto.
+Sérgio Paulo Marceneiro da Conceição ([ˈsɛɾʒiu kõsɐjˈsɐ̃w]; born 15 November 1974) is a Portuguese professional football manager and former player who played as a right winger.
+He is the current head coach of Saudi Pro League club Al-Ittihad.

 Throughout his career, he played for ten teams in five countries.
 After gaining international recognition with Porto he switched to Italy, where he appeared for three clubs, winning domestic and European honours at Lazio.
-He amassed Primeira Liga totals of 97 games and 13 goals over four seasons, adding 136 matches and 13 goals in Serie A.

-Having won 56 caps for Portugal, Conceição represented the nation at Euro 2000 and the 2002 World Cup, reaching the semi-finals of the former.
-In 2012, he started working as a manager, winning three league titles for Porto and the double in 2019–20 and 2021–22.
+He amassed Primeira Liga totals of 97 games and 13 goals over four seasons, adding 136 matches and 13 goals in Serie A. Having won 56 caps for Portugal, he represented the nation at Euro 2000 and the 2002 World Cup, reaching the semi-finals of the former.